paul-moumita/Motion-Planning-on-Baxter/README.md

 ![Baxter](/baxter-robot.jpg)

 Red block is picked from table1 and placed at table2.
-White block is place from table2 and placed at table1.
+White block is picked from table2 and placed at table1.

 ![Gazebo_environment](/Gazebo_environment.jpg)